Ages of Piety

 When the old hens were gone, my dad and grandpa would thoroughly clean the chicken house and spray it down with Carbolineum to kill mites and parasites in preparation for chicken catching night.
 Some years Grandpa would brighten up the coop walls with a coat of white wash, another job to entertain a kid if Grandpa didn’t finish before he got home from school.

 When all the pullets were in the chicken house and wormed, it was late and we were all tired.
-My mother and grandmother would have coffee and dessert, usually red Gravenstein apple pie in October, ready for everyone.
+My mother and grandmother would have coffee and dessert ready for everyone.
+In October, pie made with red Gravenstein apples from the orchard was the rule.
 Even the kids got milk with a little coffee.
 Tired folks in those days did not fret over drinking coffee at night.

 Sleep always came easy after chicken catching night on Waschke Road.